 I make up a small batch of this homemade dry scalp spray each time to avoid it ‘going bad,’ and it lasts quite a while.
 The supplies listed below include affiliate links to the items I have on hand.
-Anything linked below was purchased through amazon.com because the prices were better than I could get them locally.
-Love that!
+As an Amazon Associate, I could earn from qualifying purchases.

 Very Simple Dry Scalp Remedy